-36. (1) The Council may elect an executive committee.

-(2) The chairperson of the Council must be the chairperson of' the executive committee.
-60
+- 36. (1) The Council may elect an executive committee. - (2) The chairperson of the Council must be the chairperson of the executive 60 committee.

-(3) The Council must establish----

-(a) the Committee for Sustainable Forest Management; and

-(b) the Committee on Forest Access,

-as permanent committees of the Council.

-(4) The permanent committees mustinclude persons representing the interest groups 5 Irel'erred to in section 34(2) and-

-- (a) in the case 01 the Committee for Sustainable Forest Management. a representative of the Department of Environmental Affairs and Tourismappointed by its []ircc[or-General: - (b) in the case of the Committee on Forest Access, one or more representatives of I () voluntary associations interested in recreational activities in forests.

-(5) The functions of the Committee for Sustainable Forest Management are to advise-

-- (a) the Council, the Department and the Minister on all aspects of sustainable forestmanagement in the Republic; - (b) the Department and the Minister on the determination of criteria, indicators and standards for sustainable forest management; - (c) the Department on convening forums for interested persons to participate in the formulation of criteria, indicators and standards,

-(6) The functions of the Committee on Forest Access are to advise the Minister on-20 (a) a ruling referred to in section 20(I ());

-(b) promoting the grant and exercise 01 access to forests:

-(c) promoting education on the sustainable management and use of forests:

-(d) the use of the Trust funds.

-(7) (a) A decision on advice to be provided to the Minister by a permanent committee 25 must be reached on the basis of unanimity.

-(h) If unanimity is not reached, the Minister must consider all the views expressed in the committee as conveyed by the chairperson of the committee.

-(8) The Council may establish other committees.

-(9) The Council may, with the approval of the Minister. appoint to one of the 30 permanent committees or to a committee contemplated in subsection (8), persons who are not members of the Council but who may assist the committee in the performance of its functions.

-(I()) The Council must designate one member of each committee as the chairperson and one member as the vice-chairperson.
-35

-Meetings of Council

-37. (I) The Minister must determine-

-(a) the manner 01 the calling of the quorum for, and the procedure at, meetings of the Council:

-(b) what records the Council must keep;

-(c) the way in which the Council must submit advice to him or her; and

-(d) a code of conduct for Council members.

-(2) The Council or a committee may admit as an observer any person including any representative of national, provincial or local government.

-(3) The chairperson of the Council must provide the Minister with advice or 45 information emanating from any meeting within two weeks.

-Funding of Council

-38. (I) The Council is funded by money appropriated by Parliament.
+(3) The Council must establish- (a) the Committee for Sustainable Forest Management; and (b) the Committee on Forest Access. as permanent committees of the Council.
+(4) The permanent committees must include persons representing the interest groups referred to in section 34(2) and-(a) in the case of the Committee for Sustainable Forest Management, a representative of the Department of Environmental Affairs and Tourism appointed by its Director-General; (b) in the case of the Committee on Forest Access, one or more representatives of voluntary associations interested in recreational activities in forests appointed in terms of subsection (9).
+(5) The functions of the Committee for Sustainable Forest Management are to advise-(a) the Council, the Department and the Minister on all aspects of sustainable forest management in the Republic; (b) the Department and the Minister on the determination of criteria, indicators and standards for sustainable forest management; (c) the Department on convening forums for interested persons to participate in the formulation of criteria, indicators and standards.
+20 (6) The functions of the Committee on Forest Access are to advise the Minister on-(a) a ruling referred to in section 20(10); (b) promoting the grant and exercise of access to forests; (c) promoting education on the sustainable management and use of forests; (d) the use of the Trust funds.
+25 (7) (a) A decision on advice to be provided to the Minister by a permanent committee must be reached on the basis of unanimity. (b) If unanimity is not reached, the Minister must consider all the views expressed in the committee as conveyed by the chairperson of the committee.
+30 (8) The Council may establish other committees.
+(9) The Council may, with the approval of the Minister, appoint to one of the permanent committees or to a committee contemplated in subsection (8), persons who are not members of the Council but who may assist the committee in the performance of (10) The Council must designate one member of each committee as the chairperson 35 and one member as the vice-chairperson.
+Meetings of Council 37.
+(1) The Minister must determine- (a) the manner of the calling of, the quorum for, and the procedure at, meetings of 40 the Council; (b) what records the Council must keep; (c) the way in which the Council must submit advice to him or her; and (d) a code of conduct for Council members.
+(2) The Council or a committee may admit as an observer any person including any 45 representative of national, provincial or local government.
+(3) The chairperson of the Council must provide the Minister with advice or information emanating from any meeting within two weeks.
+Funding of Council 38.
+(1) The Council is funded by money appropriated by Parliament.
+(2) Before 31 October of every year the Council must submit a budget of its 50 expenditure for the next financial year to the Minister for his or her approval.
+(3) The Council may during the course of a financial year submit to the Minister for his or her approval additional or revised budgets for that year.
+(4) The Minister must include the budget of the Council in his or her annual budget for the Department submitted for approval to Parliament.

-(2) Before 31 October of every year the Council must submit a budget of its expenditure for the next financial year to the Minister for his or her approval.
-50
+a report on its expenditure for that year to the Minister.

-(3) The Council may during the course of a financial year submit to the Minister tor his or her approval additional or revised budgets for that year.

-(4) The Minister must include the budget of the Council in his or her annual budget for the Department submitted for approval to parliament.

-(5) The Council must as soon as possible after [he end 01' each financial year present 55 a report on its expenditure tor that year to the Minister.
+(5) The Council must as soon as possible after the end of each financial year present